8 Glass Coffee Table Setups That Actually Look Good in Real Life

 • A small bronze-lidded candle jar

-That’s it.
 And it looks incredible.
+Almost annoyingly so.

-How to Steal This Look
+How to Copy This Look

-The formula is dead simple:
+The formula is almost offensively simple:

-• One flat item (book or tray)
+• One flat item (a book or a tray)

 2. Retro Kidney-Shaped Glass Console Styled with Character

-• matte black rotary telephone (yes, really)
+• A matte black rotary telephone (yes, an actual rotary phone and yes it slaps)

 3. Dark Mahogany Waterfall Table in a Moody Maximalist Room